 They try to reassure recipients by encouraging them to confirm the email is from Schwab….. by using a link they provide.

-Look at the 6th flag; this shows the true email address displayed when you hover your mouse over any link on this page (which is a red flag in itself, what company would have all of these actions point to the same link?).
+Look at the sixth flag; this shows the true email address displayed when you hover your mouse over any link on this page (which is a red flag in itself, what company would have all of these actions point to the same link?).
 See that the website is actually http://almall.us?
 The scammer added the words /schwab.com/ after their website’s true name in an attempt to look legitimate, but this site is anything but legitimate.

 Seeing any one of these flaws is enough to tell you the email is a phishing attempt – but what if these errors aren’t present?

-If you use the link (or phone number) in an email, IM, ad on a website/blog site/forum/social network/text message, etc., where you land (or who you talk to) is their choice, not yours.
-The website they take you to (or the ’bank manager’ on the phone) may be a very convincing copy, but if you enter your information it will be stolen and abused.
+If you use the link or phone number in an email, IM, blog, forum, voicemail, etc. where you land (or who you talk to) is their choice, not yours.
+The website they take you to or the “bank manager” on the phone may be a convincing copy, but if you share your information it will be stolen and abused.